WilkMat3/SET09102_Personal_Portfolio/week8_project.md

 # Project work 1
+## Summary
+This week I have been working on the [Access lists of pool experts so that I can recruit them into the team]" issue.
+The work was split between two people, I would be taking care of CRUD methods and tests and my colleague would take care of UI and views.
+As a part of the acceptance criteria we had to make sure that the implementation allows for viewing a pool of experts along with their associations status, status change date and working location.

+## Review changes to my code

+## My review

+## Reflections

 In week 8, you are exercising all the principles and techniques that have been discussed in the module so far.
 Your portfolio entry should demonstrate your ability to integrate